 For foreigners coming from more direct communication contexts, such as Canada or Finland, this is a major obstacle to cooperation.
 During intercultural training, I have to insist on the need to take into account the importance of politeness, which in France determines the form of the message, for example the more frequent use of the conditional when making a suggestion or asking for something.

 5. Explaining, arguing, convincing

-Aleksandra (Georgian): In France, if a person says: « I don’t agree”, he will say I don’t know how many sentences after.
-In Georgia, we say yes or no, and sometimes it can be too brutal.
+Aleksandra (Georgian): In France, if a person says, “I don’t agree”, he will say I don’t know how many sentences after that.
+In Georgia we say yes or no, and sometimes it can be too brutal.
 But we don’t use as many sentences as in France to express ourselves.
 With the French, there is a lot of politics in everything.
-When you want to talk about something, you have to think before who knows how many times!
+If you want to talk about something, you have to think about it who knows how many times!

 The French then tend to unfold their written or spoken discourse in funnel mode: starting from the global to the detailed.
 And they think that this process is universal.
 Wrong!
 It can be perceived as a waste of time, aggressive, or arrogant, by foreigners who are uncomfortable with the idea of debating and destabilized by ideas that certainly come up, but which are sometimes not planned in the meeting agenda.
 On the other hand, the French can take the time to explain their ideas clearly and pedagogically and, whatever the culture of their interlocutors, speak as equals, from reason to reason, from intelligence to intelligence.